By Divine Right: History

 In 2007, By Divine Right contributed a cover of Rheostatics' "Shaved Head" to the tribute album The Secret Sessions, with a line-up consisting only of Contreras and Julien Beillard of the band Wooden Stars.

 In May 2008, By Divine Right opened a show for The Golden Dogs at the Horseshoe Tavern in Toronto with yet another new line up, consisting of Contreras, Heyduk and Darcy Rego returning on drums.

 In 2009, Mutant Message, the band's first album since 2004's Sweet Confusion, was released in Canada on the Toronto Arts imprint Hand Drawn Dracula. label The album has José Contreras, Stew Heyduk and Darcy Rego with guest vocals by Jason Nunes and Lily Frost, and features "Que Paso", the first song Contreras wrote and sung in Spanish despite his longtime fluency in the language.
 By Divine Right's first tours since 2005 followed, with a new drummer, David Joseph, and bass guitarist, Michael Milosh.
 Music videos were released for the songs "I Love a Girl", "Cupid in Oilskins" and "I Will Hook You Up".
 The band's line up changed again after these tours, with Dylan Hudecki and Darcy Rego each filling in before Geordie Dynes and Alysha Haugen joined in late 2010.

 In 2013, By Divine Right released its ninth album, Organized Accidents.
 In 2016 they released Speak & Spell, a track-for-track cover of Depeche Mode's 1981 album Speak & Spell.

 Contreras has also released two solo albums, José Contreras (2014) and At the Slaughterhouse (2019).

-In 2022, By Divine Right released the single "St. Leons" from an upcoming album OTTO MOTTO.
-They also released a video for the song which features dashcam footage of a road-trip to the Yukon.